ramigs/nuxt-fauna-article/nuxt-fauna.md

 database `allRepos`
 This is the “hello world” of GraphQL.
 A query that asks for all the repositories.
 In this query, me and name are referred to as fields.

-In this example, the client requests the product field, but defines a abcProduct alias.
-When the client executes this query, it gets back the field as if it was named abcProduct:

 ## Creating the database